 Your front-desk and finance employees have access to your business management software—which contains your members’ names, social security numbers, addresses, signatures, and credit card numbers.
 In making an unethical choice, they could cause significant damage to a member’s financial situation that also damages your reputation and business.

-An ethics-based workplace all starts with you.
-As an owner or manager, your staff looks up to you as the mentor.
-Your behavior is what will be repeated by all.
-But it’s not just your personal conduct that’s important.
+An ethics-based workplace all starts with you because as an owner or manager, your staff looks up to you as the mentor.
+Your behavior is what will be repeated by all, but it’s not just your personal conduct that’s important.
 You need to instill an ethical environment in your workplace.
 Here are suggested dos and don’ts.

 The Dos of Business Ethics: